lozlette/Project-01/readme.md

 Animated game pieces.

-I would also like to refactor the Roll the Dice function.
+I would also refactor my functions.